rgibert/rgibert.github.io/_docs/resume.md

  - Leading RBC's EDL 2.0 platform design and build leveraging Cloudera Data Platform (CDP) Private Cloud Base.
    - Defined new worker types to more optimally target capacity needs while continuing to meet application performance requirements and to provide more flexibility for future cluster expansion.
    - Worked with the Enterprise Data Architecture team to create all architecture and design artifacts.
-   - Worked with RBC's enterprise security teams to ensure alignment with enterprise standards.
+   - Worked with RBC's enterprise security teams to ensure alignment with enterprise standards and requirements.
    - Positioning the new platform to provide additional capabilities to better meet RBC's future needs.
    - Led the build of an evaluation environment for application teams to identify migration pain points, and to complete migration planning.
  - Containerizing operational support tools to allow for easy maintenance and deployment.
  - Developing CI/CD pipelines for containerized tools.
  - Developing CI/CD pipelines for Ansible role and playbook development, leveraging Ansible Molecule as a testing framework.
- - Defining procedures and standards for team workflows to allow more consistent delivery of enhancements and new functionality.
+ - Defining procedures and standards for team workflows to allow more consistent delivery.
- - Researching and evaluating additional tooling and platforms to provide additional options for addressing RBC's data processing and storage needs.
+ - Researching and evaluating tooling and platforms to provide additional options for addressing RBC's data processing and storage needs.
  - Providing 24/7 level 3 support for the production support team.
  - Led migration of Sensu monitoring system to a containerized Prometheus deployment to simplify deployment and support processes, allowing more effective metrics collection and alerting.
  - Led evaluation of Microsoft Azure cloud for Hadoop disaster recovery purposes.